 Ruth Yeboah received her Bachelor's degree in Psychology from Brigham Young University in Utah in 2007.
 She also holds a Masters of Social Work degree from Widener University.
 She started her career with the New York City Administration for Children's Services (ACS) as a Child Protective Specialist (CPS) and continued within the foster care system as a case manager, working with young children and teen moms.
 She worked for the United States Air Force advocating for military families.
 Ruth has over a decade worth of experience in trauma and child abuse/neglect.
 She is a nationally certified Victim Advocate.
 Her experiences denote the core of her philanthropic heart.

-Ruth is talented in various areas such as teaching, advocacy, writing, and public speaking.
+Ruth is talented in various areas such as teaching, advocacy, ministering, and public speaking.
 As founder of Women of Value INC., a non-profit organization focused on enriching the lives of women.
 She provides simple tools for women to accomplish their goals and rid themselves of any toxins hindering their dreams.
 Ruth is dedicating her many talents to ensure women can identify and fulfill their divine purpose.
-She is also the designer and owner of Le Regard Apparel, a revolutionary nursing line that can be worn for breastfeeding and postpartum.
+She is also a fashion designer and a marriage coach.

 She is a wife and mom to two vibrant daughters.
 Ruth loves to travel, dance, write, and cook.
 Speaking with Ruth is always a soothing encounter.

 Jeanne believes the ability to change a single person's world, can make a difference in the entire world.
 She strives to empower others to take control of their lives.
 Jeanne has experience in working with substance abuse and human trafficking cases and understands the importance of trauma-informed care.
 Jeanne holds a Bachelors in Social Work from Coppin State University and holds a Masters of Social Work degree from Walden University.
 She is currently a therapist and is married with two daughters as well.